94aharris/BrainExt/Azure/Azure Security/AzureSecurityChallenge.md

 - Security, like testing, is *integral* to both dev and ops
 - Secure app design is holistic.
 It must start at project inception and be baked into th backlog and project / pipeline design from the start
-- **Availability*8 is part of the CIA triad and just as important.
+- **Availability** is part of the CIA triad and just as important.
 Not all threats are bad actors.
 Design HA/DR from the start
 - Pipelines should be the backup for the app.
 Only production data should be backed up via other means.
 - Opposite of **security** is **complexity**
 - Defense in depth but avoid turtles